Bonifaceebuka/jwt-authentication-backend-service/README.md

-# go-lang-blog-RESTful-API
+# jwt-authentication-backend-service
-This is a backend service for a basic blog system built on GO
+This is a backend service for a basic auth system built on GO